 Start putting in motion the things that you do have control over: your lifestyle habits and choices:

-- Eat a low salt diet that emphasizes fruits, vegetables and whole grains.
-Limit processed foods.
-Consume lean proteins or protein alternatives.
+- Eat a healthy diet that emphasizes fruits, vegetables, lean proteins and whole grains.

 - Limit the amount of saturated fat in your diet and use healthy fats in moderation.

-- Lose extra pounds and aim to maintain a healthy weight.
+- Lose any extra pounds and aim to maintain a healthy weight.

 - Quit smoking.

 - Exercise on most days of the week for at least 30 minutes.

 - Drink alcohol in moderation, if at all.